foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.3.7 - 2014/12/01 =

+* Fix - changing retina CSS sprites to use a different post-fix. @x2 has issues with "All In One WP Security & Firewall" plugin

 = 2.3.6 - 2014/11/20 =

 * Bugfix - fix for auto play of playlists affecting other players on the page.